-- (1) The pro forma column in the consolidated balance sheet data table above reflects (i) the Capital Stock Conversion; (ii) the RSU Settlement, (iii) the related increase in liabilities and corresponding decrease in additional paid-in capital for the associated tax liabilities related to the net settlement of the RSUs; (iv) stock-based compensation expense of \$138.2 million as of October 31, 2021 related to RSUs subject to service-based and performance-based vesting conditions, which conditions will be satisfied in connection with this offering, as further described in Notes 2 and 9 to our consolidated financial statements included elsewhere in this prospectus, reflected as an increase to additional paid-in capital and accumulated deficit; and (v) the filing and effectiveness of our amended and restated certificate of incorporation, which will occur in connection with this offering. - (2) The pro forma as adjusted column in the consolidated balance sheet data table above reflects (i) the pro forma items described immediately above; and (ii) the sale and issuance by us of shares of Class A common stock in this offering at the assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, after deducting underwriting discounts and commissions and estimated offering expenses payable by us. - (3) Each \$1.00 increase or decrease in the assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, would increase or decrease, respectively, the amount of cash, cash equivalents, working capital, total assets, and total stockholders' equity by \$ million, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+- (1) The pro forma column in the consolidated balance sheet data table above reflects (i) the Capital Stock Conversion; (ii) the RSU Settlement, (iii) the related increase in liabilities and corresponding decrease in additional paid-in capital for the associated tax liabilities related to the net settlement of the RSUs; (iv) stock-based compensation expense of \$138.2 million as of October 31, 2021 related to RSUs subject to service-based and performance-based vesting conditions, which conditions will be satisfied in connection with this offering, as further described in Notes 2 and 9 to our consolidated financial statements included elsewhere in this prospectus, reflected as an increase to additional paid-in capital and accumulated deficit; and (v) the filing and effectiveness of our amended and restated certificate of incorporation, which will occur in connection with this offering. - (2) The pro forma as adjusted column in the consolidated balance sheet data table above reflects (i) the pro forma items described immediately above; (ii) the sale and issuance by us of 15,300,000 shares of Class A common stock in this offering at the assumed initial public offering price of \$70.00 per share, the midpoint of the price range set forth on the cover page of this prospectus, after deducting underwriting discounts and commissions and estimated offering expenses payable by us; and (iii) the cash payment from the proceeds of this offering to pay the tax liabilities related to the RSU Settlement. - (3) Each \$1.00 increase or decrease in the assumed initial public offering price of \$70.00 per share, the midpoint of the price range set forth on the cover page of this prospectus, would increase or decrease, respectively, the amount of cash, cash equivalents, working capital, total assets, and total stockholders' equity by \$14.5 million, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
 We may also increase or decrease the number of shares we are offering.
-An increase or decrease of 1,000,000 in the number of shares we are offering would increase or decrease the amount of cash, cash equivalents, working capital, total assets and total stockholders' equity by \$ million, assuming the assumed initial public offering price per share, the midpoint of the price range set forth on the cover page of this prospectus, remains the same and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+An increase or decrease of 1,000,000 in the number of shares we are offering would increase or decrease the amount of cash, cash equivalents, working capital, total assets and total stockholders' equity by \$66.5 million, assuming the assumed initial public offering price per share, the midpoint of the price range set forth on the cover page of this prospectus, remains the same and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+We may also increase or decrease the number of shares we are offering.
+An increase or decrease of 1,000,000 in the number of shares we are offering would increase or decrease the amount of cash, cash equivalents, working capital, total assets and total stockholders' equity by \$66.5 million, assuming the assumed initial public offering price per share, the midpoint of the price range set forth on the cover page of this prospectus, remains the same and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
 The pro forma information discussed above is illustrative only and will be adjusted based on the actual initial public offering price, the number of shares we sell and other terms of this offering that will be determined at pricing. - (4) We define working capital as current assets less current liabilities.
 See our consolidated financial statements and the related notes included elsewhere in this prospectus for further details regarding our current assets and current liabilities.